Messe für den Gründonnerstag: Setting

 This Missa brevis exhibits as the previous Kronstorfer Messe relationships to Palestrina's style.
 It contained originally no Kyrie or Gloria, but included the Gradual Christus factus est and the Offertory Dextera Domini proper for the feast.
 Only the first part of the Credo is composed, until "descendit de caelis".
 The Sanctus is a slightly modified version of the Sanctus of the Kronstorfer Messe.

-As also in the following Missa solemnis, Mass No. 1 and Mass No. 2 the first verse of the Credo is not composed and has to be intoned by the priest in Gregorian mode before the choir is going on.
+As also in the following Missa solemnis, Mass No. 1 and Mass No. 2 the first verse of the Credo is not composed and has to be intoned by the priest in Gregorian mode before the choir proceeds.

 The extra fugated Kyrie and Gloria, which were composed in 1845, have been lost.

 Text

 The text of Dextera Domini is derived from Psalm 117 in the Vulgata.